 Qualitative interviews with residents.
 We also conducted individual or focus group interviews with Macclesfield residents where we were able to explore issues in more depth.
-We talked to nearly 120 residents in interviews and discussion groups ranging from 45 minutes to two and half hours.
+We talked to nearly 120 residents in interviews and discussion groups ranging from 45 minutes to two and half hours both formally and informally.
 Participants were recruited by a combination of responses to a leaflet delivered to every residential address in the town and snowballing from contacts made during our access negotiations and observational work.
 The aim was to speak to people from across as many socio-economic groups and residents of different areas of the town as was feasible.

 Research with local agencies.
-We conducted interviews, informal discussions, and observations with actors from local government, security providers and the town's voluntary sector.
-We interviewed 25 formal and informal security providers including elected officials, key actors in the local voluntary sector, town centre security managers, and police.
+We conducted interviews, informal discussions and observations with actors from local government, security providers and the town's voluntary sector.
+We formally interviewed 22 formal and informal security providers including elected officials, key actors in the local voluntary sector, private sector and police.
 The latter included interviews with local Police Officers, Police Community Support officers, Police area managers and leaders in Cheshire Police and the Office of the Police and Crime Commissioner.
-We spent over 300 hours following officers and PCSOs in their everyday work around the town (on day, night and weekend shifts) as well as observing civil enforcement officers and finding out about the work of the local Street Angels.
+We spent over 300 hours following officers and PCSOs in their everyday work around the town (on day, night and weekend shifts) as well as observing civil enforcement officers and finding out about the work of the local Street green initiative projects around the town and participated in two Ecosummits organised by the Town Council and Macctastic.

-We attended meetings of the Town Centre Recovery Group and other related working groups of Macclesfield Town Council, Hope in North East Cheshire and Prayer Breakfasts on the work of the voluntary sector, various neighbourhood partnership meetings, and meetings of the Macclesfield Cultural Forum.
-We took part in and/or observed various green initiative projects around the town and participated in two Ecosummits organised by the Town Council and Macctastic.
 We attended a range of public events in the town including Christmas events, Chinese New Year events, Barnaby festival related events as well as many of the Town's monthly Treacle Markets.
 We also engaged in formal and informal observation of public spaces, local organizations and security providers.
 Members of the research team engaged with the work of various local groups - from youth groups, foodbanks, litterpicking and community gardening.
 We also visited local activity groups, knitting groups, church social groups, women's organisations, food pantries and initiatives providing 'warm spaces' and social spaces around the town.